GaboM26/Honir/README.md

 # Integrity

-Integrity ensured via a MAC appended at the end of the file.
+Integrity ensured via a HMAC appended at the end of the file.
 HMAC utilized is that developed in part 1.
 In other words, hash function used for HMAC is SHA-256.

 Extra sanity checks, such as that the number of files listed in metadata matches with the number of files found, are utilized to add a small extra layer to integrity.

+Furthermore, 10001 hash of password is stored at the end of all other files.
+10001 chosen because 10000 hash is used as a key.
+If only one hash is taken, attacker could in theory do 9999 more hashes and get access to data.
+Getting 10001 hash ensures this will never happen.

+# Bug prevention

+Attached '&' at end of file is a very easy way to verify a file is an archive.
+Although, in theory, a file could happen to finish with a '&', it is highly unlikely its the case.
+If most files were randomly made (that they are not), they would have a 1/256 chance of ending with a '&'.
+However, most textfiles, codefiles, and other typical files don't finish with an odd character such as &, which makes this a simple, yet highly effective solution to prevent core dumped errors.

 # Keys: